Swastika: Post-Schliemann popularity

 The swastika symbol (Lithuanian: sūkurėlis) is a traditional Baltic ornament, found on relics dating from at least the 13th century.
 The sūkurėlis for Lithuanians represents the history and memory of their Lithuanian ancestors as well as the Baltic people at large.
-There are monuments in Lithuania such as the Freedom Monument in Rokiškis where swastikas can be found.
+There are monuments in Lithuania, such as the Freedom Monument in Rokiškis, where swastikas can be found.
 In Lithuania, the swastika was first used on a flag in 1924 by the Lithuanian Nationalist Union.

 Starting in 1917, Mikal Sylten's staunchly antisemitic periodical, Nationalt Tidsskrift took up the swastika as a symbol, three years before Adolf Hitler chose to do so.

 The left-handed swastika was a favourite sign of the last Russian Empress Alexandra Feodorovna.
 She wore a talisman in the form of a swastika, put it everywhere for happiness, including on her suicide letters from Tobolsk, later drew with a pencil on the wall and in the window opening of the room in the Ipatiev House, which served as the place of the last imprisonment of the royal family and on the wallpaper above the bed.

-The Russian Provisional Government of 1917 printed a number of new bank notes with right-facing, diagonally rotated swastikas in their centres.
+The Russian Provisional Government of 1917 printed several new banknotes with right-facing, diagonally rotated swastikas in their centres.
 The banknote design was initially intended for the Mongolian national bank but was re-purposed for Russian rubles after the February revolution.
-Swastikas were depicted and on some Soviet credit cards (sovznaks) printed with clichés that were in circulation in 1918–1922.
+Swastikas were depicted, and some Soviet credit cards (sovznaks) were printed with clichés in circulation in 1918–1922.

 During the Russian Civil War, swastikas were present in the symbolism of the uniform of some units of the White Army Asiatic Cavalry Division of Baron Ungern in Siberia and Bogd Khanate of Mongolia, which is explained by the significant number of Buddhists within it.
 The Red Army's ethnic Kalmyk units wore distinct armbands featuring a swastika with "РСФСР" (Roman: "RSFSR") inscriptions on them.